M-Files/TwelveDaysOfCode/Readme.md

 	1. Tip: by default M-Files does not allow version-specific file sharing.
 When setting the FileVer for the link you will typically need to set the version number to -1.
 	1. Suggested extension: set the expiry date of the link to be based on another date property.
 	1. Suggested extension: send an email to someone and include the public link to the document.
 1. **15th December:** Integrate a logging framework of your choice (NLog or Serilog may be good options) so that you can better control logging.
-Add appropriate logging to anything you’ve done, and remember to use it for the next days’ work!
+Add appropriate logging to anything you've done, and remember to use it for the next days' work!
 	1. Suggested extension: expose the configuration for your logging framework in the M-Files Admin, allowing users to turn on and off logging, or alter the logging levels.
 	2. Suggested extension: expose the current configuration in a VAF dashboard.

-1. **16th December:** *Not yet published*
+1. **16th December:** Create an asynchronous operation (task queue!) that runs once per day.
+The process should request data from [this github dataset](https://api.github.com/gists) and create objects in the vault for the items that are returned.
+	1. Hint: .NET 4.5 does not support TLS 1.2 out of the box; you will need to set the ServicePointManager.SecurityProtocol in the VaultApplication constructor: `System.Net.ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls11 | SecurityProtocolType.Tls12;`
+	1. Hint: the user agent header is required to be set to request data from this API: `webClient.Headers.Add("User-Agent", "Vault application")`
+	1. Use the ID as a unique identifier.
+	1. Use the file name as the object name.
+	1. Choose what data to pull through into objects; you may just choose to add the object's JSON into the description property.
+	1. You may want to use the VAF Extensions for this!
+	1. Consider what the appropriate transaction mode is for this operation.
+	1. Suggested extension: deal with IDs that have already been imported.
+	1. Suggested extension: enable the user to run the process on demand.
+	1. Suggested extension: allow the user to customise the schedule that this runs on.
 1. **17th December:** *Not yet published*
 1. **18th December:** *Not yet published*
 1. **19th December:** *Not yet published*